 Balustrading is useful in many different places and its required height depends on where it is installed.
-Here are 5 of the most common places that balustrading is used:
+Here’s what you need to know about Balustrade Height Regulations in Melbourne Victoria:

 - Balconies – Balconies come in many shapes and sizes and can be indoor or outdoor.
 Independent of their size and location, almost all balconies need balustrading on one or more sides.

 - Swimming pool fences – Balustrading makes terrific swimming pool fences because it can easily be designed to fit any pool shape.
 It also looks great, wears well and is easy to care for.